 Privacy Shield: We, and some of our affiliates, may rely on the Privacy Shield framework for transfers of personal data from the United Kingdom and Switzerland to the US.
 Please see Section 9 below for additional information.
 Please note that when your personal data are located outside of the United Kingdom or Switzerland, they may be subject to the laws of the country in which they are hosted.

-9. Privacy Shield (Our Transfers of Personal Data from the UK and Switzerland to the United States)
+9. Privacy Shield (Our Transfers of Personal Data from the EU, UK and Switzerland to the United States)

 Entrata and its subsidiary, Property Solutions Insurance Agency, LLC, comply with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework(s), as applicable, as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data transferred from the European Union, the United Kingdom, and Switzerland, as applicable, to the United States.
 Entrata has certified to the Department of Commerce that it adheres to the Privacy Shield Principles, which includes the Supplemental Principles (collectively, the "Privacy Shield Principles"), for personal data transferred from the European Union, the United Kingdom, and Switzerland pursuant to our Privacy Shield certification.

 We sometimes contract with other companies and individuals to perform functions or services on our behalf, as described above in Section 5.
 We are responsible for ensuring our service providers process personal data in a manner consistent with our obligations under the Privacy Shield Principles.